CommodoreAlex/CTF-Writeups/BSIDESCT2025/readme.md

-# BSides Connecticut 2025 Capture The Flag
+# BSides Connecticut 2025 Capture The Flag Competition

 "Put on the sunglasses.
 See the flags hidden in plain sight."